Code-Institute-Submissions/SteveMiller7-Bad_Dog_Portfolio_1_JanResub/README.md

 # Credits

-Initital creation of the project was donw using Code Institute student template:
+Initital creation of the project was done using Code Institute student template:
 - gitpod full template

 Ideas and coding guides:
 - www.w3schools.com
 - Diploma in Software Development (E-commerce Applications) from Code Institute.
+- Love Running walkthrough project from Code Institute.

 ## Content

 Information for this fictional website was taken from Scotland based business Perth Dog training.
 - www.perthdogtraining.co.uk

-## Images
+## Images, Icons and Styling

 Licensed and royalty free images were taken from:
 - stock.adobe.com
 - pexels.com
+- fontawesome.com
+- fonts.google.com

 [Back to Table of Contents](#table-of-contents)